nlpaueb/edgar-crawler/README.md

 - Install dependencies via `pip install -r requirements.txt`

 ## Usage
-- To download annual reports from EDGAR, run `python edgar_crawler.py` with the following arguments:
+- To download financial reports from EDGAR, run `python edgar_crawler.py` with the following arguments:
   - `--start_year XXXX`: the year range to start from
   - `--end_year YYYY`: the year range to end to
   - `--quarters` (Optional): the quarters that you want to download filings from (List).
 Default value is: [1, 2, 3, 4]